ungleich/cdist/cdist/conf/type/__docker_compose/man.rst

 DESCRIPTION
 -----------
 Installs docker-compose package.
-State 'absent' will not remove docker binary itself only docker-compose binary will be removed
+State 'absent' will not remove docker binary itself, only docker-compose binary will be removed